-- 2 fluid ounces (1/4) tequila or mezcal
+- 2 fluid ounces (1/4 cup) tequila or mezcal

-- 4 fluid ounces (1/2 cup) freshly squeezed lime juice (from about 4-5 large limes)
+- 4 fluid ounces (1/2 cup) freshly squeezed lime juice (from about 4-5 large limes) + lime wedges for garnish

 - coarse sea salt for garnish (optional)

-- lime wedge for garnish (optional)
+- lime wedges for garnish

 - Get the cocktail back in the bottle by slowly pouring it down the side of the funnel—the same technique you'd use for pouring beer from the tap to reduce foam.